ankearentsen/Pristine_code/README.md

 # Pristine photometric metallicity code

-The details of the method are described in Martin, Starkenburg et al. (2023) [arXiv:2308.01344].
+The details of the method are described in Martin, Starkenburg et al. (The Pristine survey -- XXIII.
+Data Release 1) [arXiv:2308.01344].

 The main code (Pristine_get-photometric-metallicity.ipynb) goes from input magnitudes (CaHK + Gaia broad-band) to photometric metallicities with uncertainties.